 The judge determined that this established an exception to mandatory return and the appeal was allowed.

-The application for the return of the child was dismissed.
+The application for the return of the child was then eventually dismissed.

 This case demonstrates that a child refusing to return to their home country can have many different outcomes, depending on what the court and other relevant expert bodies think is best for the safety, welfare and care of the child in the relevant circumstances.
 In the end, the child was considered best kept in Australia, and that was the outcome of this case.